seanxzhan/shapeGen/README.md

     - Data preparation takes in .mat files.
 Need to figure out this workflow to setup my own dataset.
 EDIT: workflow is described below.

-2. Use Blender + pyton to create a dataset of simple shapes (rectangular rings).
+2. Use Blender + python to create a dataset of simple shapes (rectangular rings).

     - These rectangular rings will have dimension (random.uniform(0.1, 0.4), 1, 1).
 The **y** and **z** dimensions are the same because it'd be interesting to see if the generative network can learn this property.
 The rings will also be kind of flat, so the output of the network should also be flat.
 Note that the size of the hole varies.